Skip Maine state header navigation

 While applications constitute the more visible components of I.T. from the customer perspective, applications cannot exist without a robust infrastructure foundation.
 A decisive part of the stability, reliability, scalability, security, and performance of an application is dictated by the underlying infrastructure.
 Therefore, it is extremely important to thoroughly vet any infrastructure before it is deployed into production.
 This policy establishes a uniform and objective battery of tests that enables the CIO to evaluate the suitability of an infrastructure to be deployed into production.
 A direct benefit of this policy is that it leads to pre-certified infrastructure that does not need to be vetted any further on a per-application basis.

 This policy applies both to new infrastructure as well as modifications to existing infrastructure.
-Its scope is limited to infrastructure operated by the Office of Information Technology.
+Its scope is limited to infrastructure hosted by the Office of Information Technology.

 A. Chief Technology Officer (CTO): The CTO is responsible for executing this test battery and submitting the results to the Director, Project Management Office (PMO).
 This submission consists of a summary result (Passed/Failed/Not Applicable) and a short paragraph clarifying that summary result, for each of the tests specified below.